-We’re here to dispel that notion.
+We’re here to dispel that notion and explain why archiving is important.
 Any organization can benefit from creating an archival collection, even if it’s a fledgling startup only a few years old.
-So, even if you’ve never considered it, here’s why your organization could benefit from an archives and why there’s no better time than the present to start collecting its history.
+So, even if you’ve never considered it, here’s why your business could benefit from archives and why there’s no better time than the present to start collecting its history.

 The Longer You Wait, the More You’ll Have To Organize